-Even if developers ask critical questions about the product, just like professional testers, a question arises: Can developers build a product and at the same time catalog errors of a software they created?
-Such a practice could be considered a conflict of interests.
+Even if developers ask critical questions about the product, just like professional testers, a question arises: Can developers build a product and at the same time catalog errors of software they created?
+Such a practice could be considered a conflict of interest.

 Of course, test-driven development and unit tests constitute an answer to this often expected dual-functionality of a developer.
 In accordance with the good practices of Agile, successful projects are those which include members possessing a wide range of complementary skills.

 Testers organize their work in accordance with the software's specifications just like developers, but often, they use different tools.
 Starting with product validation verifying whether the product meets all of its specifications, the team ensures there will be no errors.

 Then the tester verifies whether the product works in accordance with its usage in various scenarios, that it can perform automated regression tests, and that it is going to execute performance test scripts, and it includes creating a viable testing environment.

 We recommend friendly and informal overviews of the code by developer teams, especially if there are some junior members just starting their careers.
 Implementing this practice will eliminate many unnecessary errors even before a tester begins.

 How to start solving these three problems?